randallb15/PredictingSAHomeValues/README.md

 | BATHS       |   0.615053 |   0.61592  | nan        |      0.792935 |
 | SQUARE FEET |   0.744923 |   0.667653 |   0.792935 |    nan        |

+Since beds and baths are highly correlated, and baths and square feet are highly correlated, I wanted to combine them all into one feature.
+To do this, I made a feature called 'ROOMS PER SQFT * 1000'.
+This added the number of bedrooms and bathrooms and divided by the total number of square feet.
+In order to get a number that is more easily comparab